dbirks/techradar/2024/renovate/README.md

 Github: https://github.com/renovatebot/renovate

+## Notes

 - A tool to automate dependency updates
 - List of presets available: https://docs.renovatebot.com/presets-default
 - Available as a Github App
 - Self-hosted option available
 - A dashboard to give you access to the renovate logs behind the scenes: https://app.renovatebot.com
+  - Uses Github OAuth to give you access to all of the repos that you have enabled Renovate for
+- If you want to validate the config file before you push it up to the repo, check out `renovate-config-validator` here: https://docs.renovatebot.com/config-validation

 ## Examples